Eating out in Bloomsbury

 The Life Goddess is a Greek deli restaurant on Store Street serving healthy fare such as giant butter beans, kleftiko and crispy liver.
 A great spot for lunch or dinner with limited outdoor seating.

-Honey & Co have two local spots, one on Store St and another on Lambs Conduit Street.
+Honey & Co have two local spots; one on Store St and another on Lambs Conduit Street.
 It offers a modern menu with a Middle Eastern influence.
 They have a decent breakfast menu and a generous sharing menu for lunch or dinner.

-Fortitude Bakehouse is not a restaurant and, aside from some sandwiches, they mostly serve delicious pastries and filled doughnuts, sorry "beignets", in a converted mews garage.
-All food is to take away and there is some outdoor seating but it’s really very good and has become and internet sensation which is why it is included here.
+Fortitude Bakehouse is not a restaurant and, aside from some sandwiches, they mostly serve delicious pastries and filled doughnuts, sorry, "beignets", in a converted mews garage.
+All food is to take away and there is some outdoor seating but it’s really very good and has become an internet sensation which is why it is included here.
 Be prepared to queue unless you get there very early.
 Located just behind Russell Square underground station.

 Ciao Bella on Lambs Conduit St is an old fashioned Italian restaurant that has been there for years.
 It is not the kind of Italian that centres around pizza and pasta but an actual Italian restaurant with actual Italian food on the menu like actual Italians eat.